Slammer logo2

 • Every Slammer, regardless of age or gender, compete in their own division: Open, A, B, C or D

-• Starting Oct 1, the non-activity rule changes from 10 days to 6 days; example if you are in the top 5 and play on a Sunday then you must play by the following Saturday to retain your ranking; otherwise you get moved out of the top 5 after Saturday's results are posted
+• Starting Oct 1, the non-activity rule changes from 10 days to 6 days and we change from top 5 Slammers to top 10 Slammers; example if you are in the top 10 and play on a Sunday then you must play by the following Saturday to retain your ranking; otherwise you get moved out of the top 10 after registration for Saturday’s event is closed.
+There is no re-set Oct 1st, meaning if you last played in September, the 10 days is still in effect, or the 6 days effective October 1st, whichever comes first.

 • If you are registered for an event at the time it is cancelled then you are given two extra days towards inactivity

-• If someone makes it to number one or defends number one within 6 days of the final (so starting the Monday before) they will have their ranking frozen; once number 1 is frozen then anyone who makes it to number 2 will be frozen; then anyone who makes it to number 3 will be frozen; then anyone who makes it to number 4 will be frozen; this will allow everyone to compete the last week to try and get into the top 4 and also allow the top players to play events in the last week without risking their ranking
+• If someone makes it to number one or defends number one within 6 days of the final (so starting the Monday before) they will have their ranking frozen; once number 1 is frozen then anyone who makes it to number 2 will be frozen; then anyone who makes it to number 3 will be frozen; then anyone who makes it to number 4 will be frozen, up to as many Slammers that can be frozen.

 • Those not playing in the top 8 are still encouraged to play and battle it out to the end for final ranking, points, dogs, skins, bones and to have fun until the end!